pulumi/pulumi-hugo/themes/default/content/what-is/what-is-infrastructure-as-code.md

 The key elements of infrastructure as code are the same key elements you'd find in the majority of software engineering environments.
 These include:

-1. **An infrastructure as code mechanism:** For all practical purposes, in order to do infrastructure as code you need a tool or engine that is responsible for translating the infrastructure as code instructions into something the cloud provider APIs understand and can use.
+1. **An infrastructure as code mechanism:** For all practical purposes, in order to do infrastructure as code you need a tool or engine that is responsible for translating the IaC instructions into something the cloud provider APIs understand and can use.
 Infrastructure as code tools may be provided by and limited to a single cloud provider (AWS Cloudformation is one example), or may support multiple cloud providers.
 Tools may be limited to supporting YAML or JSON; may require the use of a specialized and proprietary domain-specific language (DSL); or may support the use of general purpose programming languages such as TypeScript/JavaScript, C#, Go, Python, and Java.
 1. **Version control:** When infrastructure is described as code, it can be checked into source control, versioned and code-reviewed using existing software engineering practices.
 Version control systems, like [GitHub](https://github.com/), [GitLab](https://about.gitlab.com/), or [BitBucket](https://bitbucket.org/), enable you to see _what_ changes were made, _when_ the changes were made, and _who_ made the changes.
 1. **Tests:** As any critical system grows in complexity, people can start to feel nervous about making changes.
 With infrastructure as code, teams can write tests for their infrastructure to ensure its correctness.
 They can encode policies so that all provisioned infrastructure and its configurations [are compliant](/docs/using-pulumi/testing/property-testing/).
 Once they're tested, infrastructure components can be reusable pieces of code that capture best practices and that can be shared across teams.
 No more reinventing the wheel.
 1. **CI/CD pipelines:** Assuming the infrastructure as code tool supports the functionality (most do), changes to infrastructure---found in changes to the code that defines the infrastructure---can be deployed using existing CI/CD tools, much in the same way CI/CD pipelines automatically build and deploy other forms of software.